jason-neal/eniric/docs/source/scripts.rst

 * scripts/download/ps_download_eniric_data.ps1

-The test data specifically is downloaded with.
+The test data from the PHOENIX-ACES library is specifically downloaded using Starfish utilities in
- * scripts/download/download_test_PHOENIX_spec.sh

-and
-* scripts.download.download_test_aces
+* scripts/download/download_test_aces.py.